Market Segmentation Research for Home Improvement

 Deliverables

-- Validated segment model with statistical fit metrics (silhouette, split-half stability)
+- Validated segment model with fit metrics (silhouette, split-half stability)

-- One-page persona sheet per segment with project behaviour, buying triggers, channel use, and brand consideration set
+- One-page persona per segment: project behaviour, buying triggers, channel use, brand consideration set

 - Cross-tab database of every survey variable by segment (SPSS or Excel)

-- Workshop-ready PowerPoint deck with range, pricing, and channel implications per segment
+- Workshop-ready deck with range, pricing, and channel implications per segment

 - Targeting recommendation by segment, retail or trade channel, and country

-- Linked B2C and B2B segment view showing which consumer segments each trade segment serves
+- Linked B2C and B2B view showing which consumer segments each trade segment serves

-- Country-by-country segment comparison with notes on where segments behave differently
+- Country-by-country comparison noting where segments behave differently

 -